paulhamsh/Spark-Control-X/README.md

 To pedal        | 0x14           | Get bank message layout
 Respond to amp  | 0x14           | Bank message layout

+Note:
-Note: 0x12 doesn't seem to be used currently
+- 0x12 doesn't seem to be used currently
+- 0x12 doesn't send a Notify message from the pedal so has to be read directly to get a response value

 ## Messages from pedal

 ### Button press messages from pedal (0x03)